ArashiYT/weatherApp/README.md

 ## Authors

 I am the only author of this project whose work took several hours in between.
-This is my first project on Github and the rest I have saved on a local drive on my computer.
+This is my first project on GITHUB and the rest I have saved on a local drive on my computer.
 And I hope this really simple project will inspire someone.

 📌 My English is not particularly fine, but I am still training 😅.